fredgibbs/fredgibbs.github.io/courses/food-diet-health/schedule.md

 ### Wed 9/19
 - Jessica J. Mudry, *Measured Meals.
-Nutrition in America*, 21-46 (Chapter 1).
+Nutrition in America*, 1-19 (Introduction: Eating by Numbers); 21-46 (Chapter 1: Early History of American Nutrition Research).

 ### Fri 9/21
 - Wilbur O. Atwater, “The Chemistry of Food and Nutrition: The Composition of Our Bodies and Our Food,” *Century Illustrated Magazine* 34 (May 1887): 59-74.